 Behind every Net Promoter Score® is a customer looking to communicate.
 In order to get the most out of your data and truly “wow” customers, it’s important to go beyond the score.
-Explore this interactive infographic for five unexpected ways to use your Net Promoter Score data to better connect with customers.

 1. Scrutinize Your Score

 Different combinations of Detractors and Promoters can result in the same scores.
 It’s important to look past the score at the specific ratio of customers who speak well or ill of your company.